 - 1. Drink alcohol or smoke

 - 2. Use bad language

 - 3. Be unkind to anyone

 - 4. If I am Staying in a Hotel I will not leave my room without permission from my staff or family

 - 5. Disturb other people

+- 6. Use equipment to be abusive or to cyberbully for example, by using mobile phones to send nasty messages, taking and sharing photos without permission, sending nasty emails, or "trolling" (leaving unkind comments on a webpage or social network profile).

 I understand that if I am worried about anything I must tell a member of my staff straight away.
 I have read this agreement with my parent/guardian.